 What’s not to love about Amazon?

-OK, I am sure someone can tell me why they don’t love Amazon, but I’ll be the first to raise my hand and say I am a fan.
+OK, I am sure someone can tell me why they don’t love Amazon, but I’ll be the first to raise my hand and say I’m a fan.
 In fact, thanks to Amazon, my husband and I did 99 percent of our Christmas shopping for the kids last year while sitting in bed watching “Fringe.”
-If only they had offered Sunday deliveries then, we never would have needed to go to the store.
+They even offer Sunday deliveries, so it’s terrifically convenient.

-Amazon pricing already tends to be a bit lower than that of brick-and-mortar stores, but there are even bigger bargains to be found.
+Amazon pricing can often be lower than that of brick-and-mortar stores, but there are even bigger bargains to be found.
 Money Talks News founder Stacy Johnson is about to clue you in on the secret ways diehard Amazon shoppers shave even more money off the store’s prices.

 Watch the video and then keep reading for more details.